 Performance Architects recently announced our partnership with Snowflake, a cloud-based data warehousing company.
 Snowflake advertises its data warehouse as allowing for instant and unlimited scalability, as well as offering storage for structured and semi-structured data.

-To test these capabilities, we connected an Oracle Analytics Cloud (OAC) instance to a Snowflake data warehouse, which the Performance Architects team found allows for impressive data visualization on top of a high-performance data warehouse.
+To test these capabilities, we connected a customer-managed Oracle Analytics Cloud (OAC) instance to a Snowflake data warehouse, which the Performance Architects team found allows for impressive data visualization on top of a high-performance data warehouse.
 This blog post shows you what we learned and how to do this yourself.
 Important note: you can use these same instructions to connect to an on-premises Oracle Business Intelligence Enterprise Edition (OBIEE) instance as the process is almost identical.

 In order to connect to Snowflake via OAC, you must make changes to the OAC service’s Linux virtual machine platform.